Welcome class of 2019!

-We have created a Facebook group for all those who have accepted an offer to join the MSLS 2018 class.
-Please join the group here <link coming soon!> to get connected with all your future classmates and find accommodation for your year here in Karlskrona.
+We have created a Facebook group for all those who have accepted an offer to join the MSLS 2019 class.
+Please join the group here to get connected with all your future classmates and find accommodation for your year here in Karlskrona.

 When will you hear from us this summer?

-In early August, we’ll post the schedule of activities for Welcome Week (21-25 Aug 2017).
+In early August, we’ll post the schedule of activities for Orientation Week (27-31 Aug 2018).
 There will be important activities you will be expected to attend, as well as time for you to settle into Karlskrona before we begin classes and assignments on August 28th.